Miranda HR gives Twins walk-off, 4-1 win against Brewers - NewsBreak

 Miranda HR gives Twins walk-off, 4-1 win against Brewers

-Jose Miranda hit a game-ending, three-run homer against Milwaukee’s Josh Hader as the Minnesota Twins finally got a timely hit to beat the Brewers 4-1 on Wednesday.

 Miranda’s third hit of the game traveled to the second deck in left field.
 The 23-year-old rookie knew it was gone as he threw his bat and looked at the Minnesota dugout before the ball landed.
-The Twins have five walk-off wins this season, and Miranda supplied one with a single against Baltimore’s All-Star closer Jorge López at the start of the month.
+The Twins have five walk-off wins this season.

-“He’s having a good time and he should,” Minnesota manager Rocco Baldelli said.
-“When you hit a ball like that in front of a great crowd and you do it off, probably, one of the five most dominant pitchers in baseball — and I might be shortchanging Hader at this point — you can have some fun.
-He’s earned his fun right there.”

-Miranda, who broke out last season with 30 homers and a .344 average in 127 games between Double-A and Triple-A, has multiple hits in three of his last five games.
-He’s hitting .348 with four homers and 16 RBIs in his last 14 games.

 Hader (0-3) walked Jorge Polanco and allowed a single to Max Kepler before Miranda’s drive.